Andy4495/MSP430TempSensorWithDisplay/README.md

 - [FuelTank][3] BoosterPack

-  1. Route the I2C signals to pins 9 and 10
+  - Route the I2C signals to pins 9 and 10:
     - Cut the PC traces on the front of the FuelTank that go to pins 14 and 15 (these traces start at two vias directly beneath R5).
     - Gently remove the JP1 female header by inserting a thin flat screwdriver between the header and the PC board.
 Set the header aside so it can be replaced later.
     - Solder a wire from the right pad of R6 (leaving the resistor in place) to BoosterPack pin 10, as close to the PC board as possible (this is the new SDA signal).
     - Solder a wire from the right pad of R5 (leaving the resistor in place) to BoosterPack pin 9, as close to the PC board as possible (this is the new SCL signal).
     - Use a small diagonal cutter or other tool to clip away excess plastic on the removed header where pins 9 and 10 are located.
 This is to allow some clearance to the newly soldered wires when replacing the header.
     - Replace the JP1 female header.
-  2. Remove resistors R11, R12, R13 from the [FuelTank][3] BoosterPack so that the CHARGE, EN, and POWER_GOOD signals don't interfere with LCD control and SPI signals.
+  - Remove resistors R11, R12, R13 from the [FuelTank][3] BoosterPack.
+    - This ensures that the CHARGE, EN, and POWER_GOOD signals don't interfere with LCD control and SPI signals.
+  - Remove 10KΩ resistors R18 and R20 and install pulldown 10KΩ or 22KΩ resistors in R17 and R19.
+    - This significantly reduces current consumption by the buck/boost converters.
-  3. Remove 10KΩ resistors R18 and R20 and install pulldown 10KΩ or 22KΩ resistors in R17 and R19 to significantly reduce current consumption.
-The configuration of the [TPS6300x][16] buck/boost converters on the FuelTank causes a relatively high current drain in low-power configurations.
+    - The configuration of the [TPS6300x][16] converters on the FuelTank causes a relatively high current drain in low-power configurations.
 See [this article][15] for more information.
-  4. Remove 1KΩ resistor R14 to disable the BAT LOW LED.
-The LED quickly drains whatever remaining power is available in the battery, often to the point that a special procedure needs to be performed to re-enable the battery for charging (see Section 6 in the Fuel Tank [User's Guide][21]).
+  - Remove 1KΩ resistor R14 to disable the BAT LOW LED.
+    - The LED quickly drains whatever remaining power is available in the battery, often to the point that a special procedure needs to be performed to re-enable the battery for charging (see Section 6 in the Fuel Tank [User's Guide][21]).
-  5. Further power reduction (on the order of 50 uA) is possible by disabling the 5V regulator (TPS63002 chip labeled IC4).
+  - Further power reduction (on the order of 50 uA) is possible by disabling the 5V converter (TPS63002 chip labeled IC4).
 However, this is a more difficult modification, and also makes the FuelTank less useful without undoing the change (since 5V output is no longer available).
 To disable IC4, cut the trace going to pin 6 of IC4, and replace it with a wire soldered from pin 6 to GND.

-## Library Modifications

-This uses an updated and modified version of the `LCD_SharpBoosterPack_SPI` library, rather than version 1.0.0 included with Energia.

-Copy version 1.0.3 from [GitHub][10] and make the following modifications to `LCD_SharpBoosterPack_SPI.cpp`:

-- To make the constructor definitions equivalent, update the second constructor definition (lines 106 - 108) by replacing this:

-    ```cpp
-    digitalWrite(RED_LED, HIGH);
-    lcd_vertical_max = model;
-    lcd_horizontal_max = model;
-    ```

-    with this:

-    ```cpp
-    lcd_vertical_max = model;
-    lcd_horizontal_max = model;
-    static uint8_t * _frameBuffer;
-    _frameBuffer = new uint8_t[_index(lcd_vertical_max, lcd_horizontal_max)];
-    DisplayBuffer = (uint8_t *) _frameBuffer;
-    ```

-## Program details
+## Implementation Details

+### Data Collection

 The sketch collects the following data: